psharma04/academic-kickstart/content/docs/posts/index.md

 ## Asides

-Schoolnotes supports a Markdown extension for asides, also referred to as *callouts*.
+HSCOne supports a Markdown extension for asides, also referred to as *callouts*.

 Asides are a useful feature that **add side content such as notes, hints, or warnings to your articles**.
 They are especially handy when writing educational tutorial-style articles or documentation.